CD Achuapa

-Club Deportivo Achuapa, is a Guatemalan football club based in El Progreso, Jutiapa Department.
-They compete in the Liga Nacional, the top tier of Guatemalan football.
+Club Deportivo Achuapa is a Guatemalan professional football club based in El Progreso.
+They compete in the Liga Guate, the top tier of Guatemalan football.

 They now play their home games in the Estadio El Cóndor after moving there from the Estadio Municipal Manuel Ariza.

 History

 The club was founded in 1932 as Oriental Progresista.
 In 1974 they joined the Guatemalan League B.